BurntSushi/blog/content/post/unwrap.md

   [the "question mark operator" section of the Rust reference][question-mark] for more details.)

-The end result is that if you pass an invalid value to the `--warmup-time` flag, then the error message will include `--warmup-time`:
+The end result is that if one passes an invalid value to the `--warmup-time` flag, then the error message will include `--warmup-time`:

 ```